wp-plugins/wishpond-social-campaigns/readme.txt

 = I have another question, what do I do? =

-Don't hesitate to contact us!
+Contact us Anytime!
 If you ever need a question, you can always call us at: `1-800-921-0167`, email us at [support@wishpond.com](mailto://support@wishpond.com "Wishpond Support") or just use the live chat available to you directly through this plugin.

 == Screenshots ==